 Through its Web portal, Tampa, Fla., has been providing users with information about city neighborhoods for a year.
 Now the city is overhauling the site to better mold it to user needs.

-The Neighborhood Information Page, part of the TampaGov portal, allows users to access statistical information about neighborhoods, such as land use percentages, population, ethnic diversity, resident income, housing type, resident education level and which council districts are in the neighborhood, by selecting the neighborhood on the map.
+, part of the TampaGov portal, allows users to access statistical information about neighborhoods, such as land use percentages, population, ethnic diversity, resident income, housing type, resident education level and which council districts are in the neighborhood, by selecting the neighborhood on the map.

 The site was developed by the Urban Planning Division of the city's Strategic Planning and Technology Department.
 The concept emerged from the five-year Florida Sustainable Communities Demonstration Project, which intended to test a new approach to community planning, in which Tampa was a participant.

 As part of that project, the city began testing GIS software called INDEX, which allowed them to generate indicators, or statistics that can be used for comparison.

 "The software was a little too bulky for us to use in terms of its requirements of data detail," said Urban Planning Manager Randy Goers.
 "But we were still interested in the concept of being able to display information geographically and have indicators."

 The division was also interested in making the data available on the Internet, so citizens could easily access it.
 Goers said constituents would call with questions about their neighborhood or general area.

 "We would end up having to go and respond to just one request, and generate a report or send back an e-mail, or generate a map and send it out," he said.
 "We use most of our Web page now in responding to requests for information.
 People call our department and ask for information or a report, and we guide them to a particular spot on the Web page."